Loading...

 Adversarial input testing, training-data integrity review, model inversion and evasion testing of claims-fraud machine learning pipelines.

-30-minute scoping call with a financial-services-credentialed consultant.
-RMiT, PDPA 2024, NACSA and adversarial AI alignment.
+30-minute scoping call with a sector-credentialed consultant.